Optical Power

 In radiometry, one uses the term radiant flux (or radiant power), which may be considered as more general, since it can be applied not only to light.

-Strictly speaking, the optical power of monochromatic light, when defined as delivered energy per unit time, exhibits a fast oscillation with a frequency of twice the optical frequency.
+Strictly speaking, the optical power of linearly polarized monochromatic light, when defined as delivered energy per unit time, exhibits a fast oscillation with a frequency of twice the optical frequency.
 However, that fast oscillation can hardly be measured and is usually of no practical relevance.
-Therefore, one usually finds the optical power and intensity is time-averaged quantities, not exhibiting that oscillation.
+Therefore, one usually considers the optical power and intensity as time-averaged quantities, not exhibiting that oscillation.

 Measurement of Optical Power